 The following tours are places I've relished visiting when I'm in Rome.
 Some you can see by just walking around.
 But sometimes an organized tour gives you a bit more time to learn about things rather than fumbling with maps and guidebooks.

-Ancient Ostia Small Group Day Trip from Rome Ostia was once the ancient port of Rome and the city, founded in the fourth century BC, was abandoned when the port silted up.
+If you'd like to take an easy guided tour of the ancient city of Ostia, which certainly rivals the better known archaeological sites like ancient Pompeii, the Ancient Ostia Small Group Day Tour from Rome should fit the bill at a reasonable price.
+Ostia was once the ancient port of Rome and the city, founded in the fourth century BC, was abandoned when the port silted up.
 Great preservation of the buildings.
 And rather than being a resort, it's a real, working town--so you'll see the apartments of working folks just as they were thousands of years ago.